Canadian official Chrystia Freeland calls Trump tariffs insulting

 Related: China warns US against imposing tariffs

 The six other finance ministers, without the United States, issued a joint statement Saturday, calling for "decisive action" following the Trump administration's decision to impose tariffs.

-Each country has announced its own plans to retaliate against the United States.
+Trump has repeatedly cited the national trade deficit as a sign that the United States is being treated unfairly by its international trading partners.

+"When you're almost 800 Billion Dollars a year down on Trade, you can't lose a Trade War!
+The U.S. has been ripped off by other countries for years on Trade, time to get smart!" the president said on Twitter Saturday.

+Trump also said in a separate tweet that "The United States must, at long last, be treated fairly on Trade."

+"If we charge a country ZERO to sell their goods, and they charge us 25, 50 or even 100 percent to sell ours, it is UNFAIR and can no longer be tolerated," he said.
+"That is not Free or Fair Trade, it is Stupid Trade!"

-Trump's decision could raise prices for Americans on a range of everyday products.
+Trump's tariffs could raise prices for Americans on a range of everyday products.
 It could also place the United States in a trade dispute on more than one front.
 The administration is separately moving ahead with tariffs on Chinese goods.

 On Sunday, China warned that Trump's plan to impose tariffs on $50 billion of Chinese exports threatens to wipe out progress made in trade talks between Beijing and Washington.